yeshua453/website/docs/controls/radio.md

 ### `visual_density`

 Defines how compact the radio's layout will be.

-The value is of [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity) enum.
+Value is of type [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity).

 ## `Radio` events